bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Wanderer

-While you are the group token controller, you reveal obscuring tiles up to 2 squares away provided you start your turn on natural terrain.
+While you are the group token controller, you reveal obscuring tiles up to 2 squares away, provided you start your turn on natural terrain.
 You automatically detect and disarm any natural traps while moving the group token through natural terrain.
 You may set a natural trap during your round.
 You can only have 1 trap set this way per world map.
 When you use this feature to set a new trap, any previously set traps are removed.

-You may use this feature to place a foothold or an objective outlined within your setting handbook on an explored world map tile within 2 squares.
-Once you have used this feature in this way, you cannot do so again until the next game session.
+**_Wanderer (Cooldown)_.** During your turn, you place a campfire, resource, or treasure encounter on an explored world map tile within 2 squares.

 ## Scholar

-~~You spent years learning the lore of the multiverse.
-You scoured manuscripts, studied scrolls, and listened to the greatest experts on the subjects that interest you.
-Your efforts have made you a master in your fields of study.~~

 You devoted numerous years of your life to gaining knowledge about the multiverse.
 You meticulously scoured through manuscripts, delved into scrolls, and paid rapt attention to the leading authorities on subjects that fascinated you.
 As a result of your hard work, you have become an expert in your chosen areas of study.